slash4-de/learn-reactjs/source/day1.rst

 4. Parent and Child Components
 ##############################

-The power and simplicity of React probably lies on it's feature that allow to create reusable compoments.
+The power and simplicity of React probably lies on it's feature that allows to create reusable compoments.
 When you make a compoment it can be called from another compoment.
 The caller is called Parent and the component which is being called is known as Child.

 4.1 Adding Spot Review
 ======================